 Let’s assume that you have organized a contest using Google Forms or hosted something using the same.
 At such times, any person can respond to the Google form as many times as he/she wants.
 To get rid of this problem here is a simple trick.
 You can restrict everyone from entering multiple responses.
 This will require the Google account sign in.
 Otherwise, the form will not be able to detect the same person.
 The form will be closed for him/her when he/she enters his/her response.
 However, it has a drawback.
 If someone has more than one Google account, he/she can response multiple time.
 However, that will be less spamming than without this option.

 To limit to 1 response per person, create a Google Form and click on Settings.
 Here, you will get an option called Limit to 1 response.

 Just make a tick mark in the respective box and click on Save.

 3] Allow respondents to edit after submit

-Suppose, you have organized something where it doesn’t matter if someone edits his/her message even after submitting.
-At such point, you can use this trick to let respondents edit even after submitting the response.
-It doesn’t require any Google sign in, which means, anyone, who has submitted a response, can easily edit the message.
+Suppose, you have organized something where it doesn’t matter if someone edits his/her message even after submitting it.
+At such a point, you can use this trick to let respondents edit even after submitting the response.
+It doesn’t require any Google sign-in, which means, anyone, who has submitted a response, can easily edit the message.

-To provide such option, create a new form and go to Settings.
-Under the General tab, you can use an option Edit after submit.
+To provide such an option, create a new form and go to Settings.
+Under the General tab, you can use the option Edit after submit.

 Just enable this option by making a tick in the checkbox.